Working in Edit Mode

-To set the line endings to use for all projects by default, select Edit > Preferences > Text Editor > Behavior, and then select the ending style in the Default line endings field.
+To set the line endings to use for all projects by default, select Preferences > Text Editor > Behavior, and then select the ending style in the Default line endings field.

-The Edit > Advanced menu contains options for editing selected lines of text.
+The Edit > Advanced menu has options for editing selected lines of text.

 To duplicate the selected lines, select Duplicate Selection.
 To format the duplicated lines as a comment, select Duplicate Selection and Comment.